sevagh/pq/README.md

 ### protobuf to json deserializer, written in Rust

 `pq` is a tool which deserializes protobuf messages given a set of pre-compiled `.fdset` files.
-It can understand varint-delimited streams, and it can connect to Kafka.
+It can understand varint/leb128-delimited streams, and it can connect to Kafka.

 `pq` will pretty-print when outputting to a tty, but you should pipe it to `jq` for more fully-featured json handling.